-The Florida School of Traditional Midwifery, Inc. curriculum was developed by a committee comprised of Licensed Midwives, Certified Nurse Midwives, midwives trained through apprenticeship, consumers and Childbirth Educators.
+The Florida School of Traditional Midwifery, Inc. curriculum was initially developed in the 1990s by a committee comprised of licensed midwives, certified nurse midwives, midwives trained through apprenticeship, consumers, and childbirth educators.
 Input was also received from a variety of midwifery educators across the country.

-FSTM's curriculum adheres to the Core Competencies developed by both the Midwives Alliance of North America (MANA) and the American College of Nurse Midwives (ACNM), and is consistent with the Curriculum Framework developed by the Commission for Independent Education and the requirements of Florida law.
+FSTM's curriculum adheres to the core competencies developed by both the Midwives Alliance of North America (MANA) and the American College of Nurse Midwives (ACNM), and is consistent with the curriculum framework developed by the Commission for Independent Education and the requirements of Florida law.

-FSTM's programs are designed and taught within the framework of the Midwives Model of Care, with the feeling that it is essential for experienced midwives to be intimately involved with the education of future midwives.
-This view of sharing the art of midwifery is one of the most vital components of a student's education.
+FSTM's programs are designed and taught within the framework of the Midwives Model of Care, with the belief that it is essential for experienced midwives to be intimately involved with the education of future midwives.
+Sharing the art of midwifery is one of the most vital components of a student's education.